 - A June or July launch

-It's more than likely then, that the fourth generation OnePlus flagship with land in mid-2017, to keep the Chinese firm on the annual rotation of new handsets which is commonplace in the mobile industry.
+It's more than likely then, that the fourth generation OnePlus flagship will land in mid-2017, to keep the Chinese firm on the annual rotation of new handsets which is commonplace in the mobile industry.

 Weibo tipster i ice universe claims a June or July launch, though that could easily be guesswork.

 TechRadar's take: For now, June is our best guess, but it's too early to get too specific.
 We'd be surprised if the OnePlus 4 landed before June though.

 OnePlus 4 news and rumors